skit-ai/job-descriptions/machine-learning/senior-ml-researcher-speech.md

 We are looking for Senior ML Researchers in the field of Speech Processing to spearhead research work at Skit and produce valuable output for the field.
-Our vision is to become the world's leading speech tech company and we are well on track for that with strong footing in all the areas of speech research.
+Our vision is to become the world's leading speech tech company and we are well on track for that with strong footings in all areas of speech research.

-Our research team works on the following areas of Speech science:
+Here are our areas of interest:

 + Paralinguistics
 + Speech Recognition